 This article was updated in September 2023 and I review it every six months.

 New or used, a car is a big purchase.
 Before you buy either, it’s important to know what you can afford and what you need.
 If your finances allow you to buy a new car with cash or a relatively short loan term, then the benefits of owning a new vehicle may be worth it to you.
 Still, for most people, buying a used car is a better option.

 “My preference is for you to buy a two or three-year-old used car rather than a new car,” money expert Clark Howard says.
 “Because when you buy a new car, it loses value the minute you drive it off the lot.”

 If you’re on the fence about buying a new versus a used car, consider the benefits and drawbacks of each.
-Also, keep in mind that 2022 isn’t a normal year for the vehicle market.
-The COVID-19 pandemic and semiconductor chip shortage have led to record-high prices on both new and used vehicles over the past year.
+Also, keep in mind that 2023 isn’t a normal year for the vehicle market.
+The COVID-19 pandemic and semiconductor chip shortage have led to record-high prices on both new and used vehicles over recent years.
 Fortunately, prices are finally starting to come down.